 - Learn how others are successfully addressing the expulsion crisis in their communities

-There will be a Q&A segment after Ruth’s presentation so be sure to bring your questions.
-All preschool educators and administrators are invited to attend this edWebinar for a better understanding of the expulsion crisis among preschool boys and ways to reverse the trend through positive strategies for addressing challenging behaviors.
+All preschool educators and administrators are invited to watch this recorded edWebinar for a better understanding of the expulsion crisis among preschool boys and ways to reverse the trend through positive strategies for addressing challenging behaviors.

 About the Presenter